Skip to content

 dst_ambiguous warning Timestamp was ambiguous during DST localization

-By default, the expected frequency is auto-inferred per tag using the mode of timestamp diffs.
+By default, frequency is auto-inferred per tag from the mode of timestamp diffs.
+Override with expected_freq.

 result.check_timestamps(expected_freq="1h")